Frequently Asked Questions (FAQs)

 If you completed your degree several years ago, it might not be offered any more and hence has been removed from the APAC and Psychology Board of Australia (PsyBA) websites.
 Information about the accreditation status of degrees no longer in operation is held in the APAC archive.
 Contact APAC for more information.

 If the program of study/degree is new, it may not have completed the accreditation assessment process yet; degrees are not listed on the APAC website until they gain a grade of Accreditation, and are not listed on the PsyBA website until they gain both Accreditation by APAC and Approval by the PsyBA.
 Contact the education provider which offers the degree to see how much of the accreditation and approval assessment processes have been completed.
-Note that a degree which is accredited and listed on APAC's website may not have yet been approved by the PsyBA and until the PsyBA completes its approval assessment, the degree will therefore not appear on the PsyBA's List of Psychology Approved Programs until the approval assessment is successfully completed.
+Note that a degree which is accredited and listed on APAC's website may not have been approved by the PsyBA.
+If the PsyBA approves the degree, the degree will not appear on the PsyBA's List of Psychology Approved Programs until it has completed its assessment process.

 If the degree does not appear on the APAC website, and you are sure it is neither in archive nor a new yet-to-be accredited degree, it means the program is not accredited and you should contact the education provider which offers the degree for more information.